gracz21/Checkmate/README.md

 # Checkmate
-Project for Computer Graphic and Visualization subject
+Project on Computer Graphic and Visualization subject